heyflorin/Userscripts/finder-readme.md

 ### seedMinLength

 Minimum length of levels in fining selector.
-Defaults to `3`.
+Defaults to `1`.

 ### optimizedMinLength

 Minimum length for optimising selector.
-Defaults to `2`.
+Defaults to `1`.

+### skipEmpty

+Skip plain `div` ancestors without attributes when searching for selectors.
+Defaults to `true`.

 ## License